cssu/firstyearguide/FYG.md

 CS Majors and Specialists can optionally enroll in one or more Focuses within computer science, as listed on the [academic calendar](https://artsci.calendar.utoronto.ca/section/Computer-Science).
 Focuses help students explore different areas of computer science in a guided way and allow students to formally show expertise in a particular field of CS.
 You may choose to enroll in a focus once you’re admitted into a Major/Specialist program **during the summer request period;** check this date on the ArtSci website for [Academic Dates & Deadlines](https://www.artsci.utoronto.ca/current/dates-deadlines/academic-dates).
 For all you crazy folks out here, also note that you can enroll in as many as you would like, but also that most people regain enough sanity to only finish one or two.
 However, if you’d like to be a Swiss Army knife, the options are on the table for all you brave souls…

 For most focuses, all CS Specialists and Majors can enroll automatically at any point in their degree.
 However, to enroll in the [Focus in Technology Leadership (FTL)](https://www.technologyleadershipinitiative.com/), students must complete a special application form and successfully pass any interviews.
-FTLI aims to prepare students to take on leadership roles within the tech industry.
-Currently, FTLI accepts about 30 students for each cohort, though they may possibly expand in future years.
+FTL aims to prepare students to take on leadership roles within the tech industry.
+Currently, FTL accepts about 30 students for each cohort, though they may possibly expand in future years.

-Once you're in, FTLI has two big draws:
+Once you're in, FTL has two big draws:
 1. Industry-integrated learning<br>
-Enrolled students must complete two specialized courses exclusively for FTLI students: the industry-focused variant of CSC207H1: Software Design and CSC308H1: Technology Leadership.
-FTLI's version of CSC207 involves an industry-integrated project that past cohorts have found extremely valuable in developing technical and soft skills.
+Enrolled students must complete two specialized courses exclusively for FTL students: the industry-focused variant of CSC207H1: Software Design and CSC308H1: Technology Leadership.
+FTL's version of CSC207 involves an industry-integrated project that past cohorts have found extremely valuable in developing technical and soft skills.

 2. Industry experience and workshops<br>
-FTLI frequently hosts networking events and workshops to help students build skills essential to leadership in tech.
+FTL frequently hosts networking events and workshops to help students build skills essential to leadership in tech.
 The program also provides support and mentorship in navigating the internship search.

 ### Breadth Courses